ivos/bonds-broker/FSD.md

 - 1a.
 Start date < today:
     - 1a1.
 System rejects the request with error "Start date must not be in past".
 - 1b.
 End date < Start date + 5 years:
     - 1b1.
-System rejects the request with error "Bond term must be at least 5 years".
+System rejects the request with error "Bond term length is too short".
 - 1c.
 System local time is 2200-0600 and Amount > 1000:
     - 1c1.
 System rejects the request with error "Legal requirement violated: time and amount".
 - 1d.
-Number of previous bonds bought on the current system local date from the same client IP address > 5:
+Number of previous bonds bought on the current system local date from the same client IP address >= 5:
     - 1d1.
 System rejects the request with error "Legal requirement violated: too many bonds from IP address".

 ### Operation: Adjust bond `PATCH /bonds/{reference}`